openvinotoolkit/training_extensions/releases/v1.0.0/_sources/guide/tutorials/base/demo.rst.txt

 ..   :alt: this image shows the inference results with inference time on the WGISD dataset
 .. image to be generated and added

-6. To run a demo on a web camera, we need to know its ID.
+6. To run a demo on a web camera, you need to know its ID.
-We can check a list of camera devices by running this command line on Linux system:
+You can check a list of camera devices by running the command line below on Linux system:

 .. code-block::